The interlibrary loans service gives you access to books and journal articles that are not in our collections.

 Charges for interlibrary loan requests

-- £17 for a loan (books or journal issues)
+- £18 for a loan (books or journal issues) which includes return postage of item to the British Library

 Payment should not be made until your request has been processed.
 You will be contacted when your interlibrary loan is ready for collection, at which point payment can be made online via E-Shop.